inivekin/abosa/abosa.typ

 #code(numbers: true, firstnumber: 1600)[```none
-The drastic measures far-off spanned in which lurks possibility, thalassic time depth drop-off an non-zero probability, assures one will, should that one can, an so ave found sunenders' dregs where filled-oot space structure began tae bend back both my arms an legs.
+The drastic measures far-off spanned in which lurks possibility, thalassic time depth drop-off and non-zero probability, assures one will, should that one can, and so I've found sunenders' dregs where filled-out space structure began to bend back both my arms and legs.
-The mess o flesh mistakes adsorb, on rolling up my too-long sleeves the probing microbotic orbs, exotic an dispersing thieves.
+My mess of flesh mistakes adsorb, on rolling up my too-long sleeves the probing microbotic orbs, exotic and dispersing thieves.
-Am accepting execution
+I'm accepting execution
-fae defending my specifics
+for defending my specifics
-ower general solution,
+over general solution,
 I'll stop fighting parasitics.
-My wanting nae tae win given
+My wanting not to win given
-the threat that I may also lose, is lean in favour tae give in, wi brazen, saviourless excuse that crazen, craven crystalman may be effective luring thus you might escape as I ootran that delayed end o mount arcturus.
+the threat that I could also lose, has lean in favour to give in, with brazen, saviourless excuse that crazen, craven crystalman may be effective luring thus you might escape as I outran that delayed end of mount arcturus.
 Notorious, my ways are rife
-wi declaration I'm tae end,
+with declaration I'm to end,
-it followed through each afterlife, enduring autophagic trend, but this is ruse o thinnest veils, that I refuse tae be who's left, wi all the duty that entails, how could I live so deeply cleft?
+it followed through each afterlife, enduring autophagic trend, but this is ruse of thinnest veils, that I refuse to be who's left, with all the duty that entails, how could I live so deeply cleft?
 ```]

 #colbreak()
 #code(numbers: true, firstnumber: 1632)[```none
-There's gruesome flaying o the skin,
+There's gruesome flaying of the skin,
 despite my crying violently,
-you'd rather lose wi chance tae win
+you'd rather lose with chance to win
 than keep on screaming silently.
 Stochastic gradient descents,
-correcting errors owerstrong,
+correcting errors overstrong,
-resolves you tae impermanence
+resolves you to impermanence
-wi answer nae right, but less wrong.
+with answer not right, but less wrong.
 We're all responsible save who
 is unawake intelligence,
-I'm what I've done an what I do
+I'm what I've done and what I do
-yet it knows nae such consequence.
+yet it knows no such consequence.
-Should consciousness nae carry through
+Should consciousness not carry through
-replacing o constituents,
+replacing of constituents,
-it could be nice tae be brand new
+it could be nice to be brand new
 by realigning spry contents.
-Wi shouting shorn tae drift in drawn
+With shouting shorn to drift in drawn
-charonic pull doon acheron,
+charonic pull down acheron,
-where bystanders would stoop tae mourn
+where bystanders would stoop to mourn
-I shun your oot o kilter yawn,
+I shun your out-of-kilter yawn,
 pretending orpheus regards
 eurydice as safe in tow,
-an daedulus attached safeguards
+and daedulus attached safeguards
 so icarus would glide on low.
-In lowered temp an frozen grime
+In lowered temp and frozen grime
-am spending what's left immobile,
+I'm spending what's left immobile,
-an rest my bloodshot eyes wi rime
+and rest my bloodshot eyes with rime
-that isnae backlit, fae a while.
+that is not backlit, for a while.
-It was useful fae a time,
+It was useful for a time,
-but bodies are born tae bury,
+but bodies are born to bury,
 there's worser graves than black sublime,
 us ever immanentary.
 ```]